Why I Like Real Estate

 Businesses too can randomly go bankrupt because of macroeconomic factors or you can have catastrophic business falls.
 Recently in the stock market most of the top tech companies lost 80% – 90% of their value.
 The same companies that are posting record growth rates.
 Which sounds ridiculous but that isn’t even the first time this has happened.
 Every 10 – 20 years or so this happens.
 Whereas in property a decline of that magnitude is incredibly rare, like every 50 years or so.

 The reason that doesn’t really happen in property because there’s a minimum floor of value which is the replacement value.
-It always costs at least the land value and the cost of materials to replace the house.
+It always costs at least the land value and the cost of materials and labour to replace the house.
 So whatever that number is you almost can’t lose more than that amount.
 Whereas businesses are inherently fragile in value.
 Real estate insulates you from this sort of risk.

 The type of risk that comes from large institutions and is completely out of your control.
 It’s a big institution making a mistake and going under but you taking the brunt of the losses.
 Anytime someone else is holding your money, be it a brokerage or a bank account, you don’t really have control of it anymore.
 But a house with a title that’s yours is something that is hard to lose when it’s paid off.